jphmrst/PLC/README.md

     - *On Unix systems (including linux and Macs)*.
 Your repository probably offers Stack as a pre-packaged software, and this option is probably the easiest.
+For example, on Debian the package is `haskell-stack`.
 Alternatively, there are instructions for downloading and running a shell script on the [Stack site][haskell-stack].